On a special class of gradient Ricci solitons: Introduction

 More generally, consider a principal bundle $G\to P\to B$, a manifold $F$, and an integrable horizontal distribution $\mathcal{H}$.
 We would like to establish necessary and sufficient conditions for the existence of a complete warped metric $g_f$ on

-such that $(M,g_f,\psi)$ is a gradient Ricci soliton for some smooth potential function $\psi$ on $M$.
+such that $(M,g_f,\psi)$ is a complete gradient Ricci soliton for some smooth potential function $\psi$ on $M$.
 In this case, we call $M(f,\psi)$ a \emph{gradient Ricci soliton warped flat bundle}.
+For our purposes, the following result of Feitosa et al.~\cite[Prop.~3]{FFG} will play a fundamental role.

-With this purpose, we first invoke a result of Feitosa et al. (see~\cite[Prop.~3]{FFG}). \begin{lemma*}[\cite{FFG}] Let $(B,g_B)$ be a complete Riemannian manifold.
+\begin{lemma*}[\cite{FFG}] Let $(B,g_B)$ be a complete Riemannian manifold.
 Assume there exist smooth functions $f>0$ and $\varphi$ on $B$ satisfying

 for some constants $\lambda, m, c\in\mathbb{R}$, with $m\neq0$.
 Then, the functions $f$ and $\varphi$ satisfy

 for some constant $\mu\in\mathbb{R}$. \end{lemma*}